paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-15b-great-lakes-fish-and-wildlife-restoration.md

   (B) *Appointments* — Each representative shall serve at the pleasure of the appointing State Director or Tribal Chair.

-  (C) *Observer* — The Great Lakes Coordinator of the United States Fish and Wildlife Service shall participate as an observer of the Committee.
+  (C) *Observer* — The United States Fish and Wildlife Service shall participate as an observer of the Committee.

   (D) *Recusal* — A member of the Committee shall recuse himself or herself from consideration of proposals that the member, or the entity that the member represents, has submitted.